venatus9/Hardware-Hacking/README.md

 # Hardware-Hacking-a-Router !!!WIP!!!
-This is the documentation of my process in dumping the vodafone THG3000 router's firmware.
+This is the documentation of my process in accessing the vodafone THG3000 router's terminal through UART.

 ## Warning
 If you wish to recreate any of the steps shown in this documentation, I would like to remind you that you are solely responsible for the damages you will incur.